swaptacular/swpt_debtors_ui/src/coin-info/schema.md

 	 - <i id="#/properties/revision">path: #/properties/revision</i>
 	 - Range: between 0 and 4294967295
  - <b id="#/properties/willNotChangeUntil">willNotChangeUntil</b>
-	 - _Optional promise that, until the specified (in ISO 8601 format) moment, there will be no new revisions of this document._
+	 - _Optional promise that, until the specified moment (in ISO 8601 format), there will be no new revisions of this document._
 	 - Type: `string`
 	 - <i id="#/properties/willNotChangeUntil">path: #/properties/willNotChangeUntil</i>
+	 - Length:  &le; 100
  - <b id="#/properties/latestCoinInfo">latestCoinInfo</b> `required`
 	 - _A link to the newest revision of this document._
 	 - <i id="#/properties/latestCoinInfo">path: #/properties/latestCoinInfo</i>